lietm/labelread/README.md

   A lightweight, single-page web application that extracts structured data from alcohol beverage labels.
 Users can either upload an image or take a photo using their device's camera.
 The application uses AI to read the      label and parse the information into a structured format.

+  The application uses a free tier of Gemini and has a limit of 10 to 15 Requests Per Minute.

 Features

   Dual Input: Supports both file uploads and live camera capture.

   Client-Side Optimization: Resizes images locally in the browser using HTML5 Canvas to reduce API payload size and improve transmission speed.

   AI-Powered Extraction: Utilizes Google's Gemini Vision models to accurately identify and categorize label text.

   Clean UI: Dark-themed, responsive interface designed for both desktop and mobile use.